JakubDziworski/JakubDziworski.github.io/_posts/2016-04-17-enkel_11_default_parameters.md

 }
 ```

+## Generating bytecode

-Function Call bytecode generation visitor class has to additionaly do following steps:
+Generating bytecode for function call has to additionally following steps:

 * Check if there are not more arguments (method call) than parameters (method signature)
 * Get and evaluate default expressions for the arguments that are missing